Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.1.md

  * Injecting the container in the `SlugRouter` is deprecated and will be removed in 6.0.
 Inject the required services instead.
  * The `service` method of `Kunstmaan\NodeBundle\Entity\PageInterface` is deprecated and will be removed in 6.0.
 Implement the `Kunstmaan\NodeBundle\Controller\SlugActionInterface` and use the `getControllerAction` method to specify a controller action with your custom page logic instead.
+ * Button to export page template is now disabled by default.
+You can enable it by setting the `enable_export_page_template` value to true inside the `kunstmaan_node` configuration.

 SearchBundle
 ------------